oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/task_sequence_hardware_reuse/README.md

 This sample illustrates some key concepts:
 - Simple hardware reuse by invoking the function task in a 'for' loop.
-- Enable hardware reuse by calling the same task sequence object within scope.
+- More flexible hardware reuse by invoking the function task using a task sequence wrapper object.

 This tutorial demonstrates a design that computes the 'square root of a dot product' multiple times.

+D3Vector new_item;
+D3Vector item = a_in[0];
+new_item.d[0] = OpSqrt(item, coef1);
+item = a_in[1];
+new_item.d[1] = OpSqrt(item, coef1);
+item = a_in[2];
+new_item.d[2] = OpSqrt(item, coef1);

+z_out[0] = OpSqrt(new_item, coef2);

 Without resource sharing, multiple identical compute blocks for square root of dot product are generated on the FPGA.
-However by sharing the compute block in a task, the task is invoked whenever the square  root of the dot product is calculated.
-This sharing means that you avoid duplicating the hardware for this operation on the FPGA.
-One trade-off made by  resource sharing is that, multiple invocations of the same task block each other, so the latency and II of the top level component could be increased.
+However by sharing the compute block using a loop or task sequence, we can tell the compiler to re-use the compute block, and avoid replicating the compute block hardware on the FPGA.
+The important trade-off made by resource sharing is that multiple invocations of the same task block each other, so the II of the top level component will increase.

-### Resource sharing with loop
+### Resource sharing with a loop
-Instead of invoking the square root task one by one, you may invoke the task in loop for hardware reuse.
+Instead of invoking the square root function one by one, you may re-use the function by calling it in a loop.
 ```c++
 struct VectorOp {
   D3Vector *a_in;